Summary of the Cabinet Office data matching exercise

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

-We participate in the Cabinet Office National Fraud Initiative: a data matching excercise to assist in the prevention and detection of Fraud we are required to provide particular sets of data to the Minister for the Cabinet Office For matching for each exercise, as detailed on the Gov.uk website.
+We participate in the Cabinet Office National Fraud Initiative.
+This is a data matching excercise to assist in the prevention and detection of fraud.
+We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise.

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under its powers in Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.